-Loubieh bi Zait (green beans with olive oil)
+Loubieh bi Zait (Lebanese green beans with olive oil)

 Occasionally you may find yourself staring at the usual, boring assortment of side dishes and vegetables wondering what you could possibly do different.

-Loubieh bi Zait is a popular Lebanese vegetarian dish generally eaten in season, as most vegetable and fruit dishes should be.
+Loubieh bi Zait is a popular Lebanese green bean recipe generally eaten in season, as most vegetable and fruit dishes should be.
 It can add a fresh take on you veggie side dishes and give some really great flavor to what can sometimes be a very boring dish.
-This version does not have tomatoes in it, but add them to add a bit of acidity and color.
+This Lebanese Loubieh recipe does not have tomatoes in it, but add them to add a bit of acidity and color.

 - 1 large bag of frozen whole green beans (by all means if you have fresh green beans use it)